Campus Life for Undergraduate Students

 In a setting that welcomes visitors as if they were guests in CMC’s home, the Marian Miner Cook Athenaeum (MMCA) is a gathering place that is unique in American higher education.
 The facility serves as an informal meeting place for students, as well as the official site for more formal gatherings of students, faculty, and distinguished guests.
 The Athenaeum also hosts lunch and dinner meetings for academic classes, student organizations, and official functions of the College, giving students and faculty an opportunity to integrate their academic and social lives.

-The Athenaeum features distinguished speakers and performers who join students and faculty for dinner or lunch every Monday through Thursday during the semester.
-Following dinner or lunch, each guest speaker presents a lecture or performance and engages in discussion with students and guests.
+The Athenaeum features distinguished speakers who join students and faculty for dinner or lunch every Monday through Thursday during the semester.
+Following dinner or lunch, each guest speaker presents a lecture and engages in discussion with students and guests.
 The lectures and discussions are open to members of all The Claremont Colleges, as well as the general public.
 Two Athenaeum student fellows, along with the Athenaeum Advisory Committee made up of students and faculty, assist the Director in planning the program series.

 Technology and Media Services